Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-14-Data-Governance-Sharing related scenarios.md

     ![](../media/lab14-image12.png)

-### Task 3 : Azure Storage in-place data Receive share with Microsoft Purview
+### Task 3 : Azure Storage in-place data Receive share with Microsoft Purview (Read Only)

 In this task you can viewing shared invitations in any Microsoft Purview account